 Be sure to check out the Secret Juju room which has a rotating selection of historic games on loan from the Pacific Pinball Museum.

 Free Gold Watch Arcade is a working screenprinting shop with limited hours.
-Call ahead at 415 876 4444 to confirm the hours of operations during your visit.
+Call ahead at 415 876 4444 to confirm the hours of operation during your visit.

 21. Cable Car Museum